Clinical Research Center

 MU's Clinical Research Center contains an advanced inpatient Phase 1 clinical trials unit, five inpatient beds, three outpatient exam rooms, a metabolic kitchen to support nutrition studies, and an exercise facility.
 The center also contains work areas specifically for researchers, including meeting rooms, a general laboratory and information technology facilities.
 The environment is designed to support clinical and translational scientists, as well as training programs for physicians who want to contribute to clinical research.

-The center is directed by William Steinmann, MD, director of clinical research for the University of Missouri Institute for Clinical and Translational Science and MU School of Medicine.
+The center is directed by Dean Hainsworth, MD, director of clinical research for the University of Missouri Institute for Clinical and Translational Science and MU School of Medicine.
 To contact the Clinical Research Center, please call (573) 882-4894.